 The vasovasostomy is performed under an operating microscope.
-Using a two-layer approach, Dr. Gittens places small sutures in the inner portion of the vas deferens bringing the inner tubing back together.
+Dr. Gittens places small sutures in the inner portion of the vas deferens bringing the inner tubing back together.
 The outer portion of the vas deferens is then approximated and sutured back together.